SCOPE OF THIS CHAPTER

 An up-to-date list of Designated Teachers should be maintained to assist with communications and assist other authorities that have placed children within the authority.

-As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Looked After children, Service Director and Lead Members for Children's Services should ensure that:
+As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Children in Care and Previously Looked After Children, the Service Director and Lead Members for Children's Services should ensure that:

 - VSHs are in place and have the resources, time, training and support they need to discharge the duty effectively;

 - VSHs have robust procedures in place to monitor the attendance and educational progress of the children their authority looks after;

 - The authority's Children in Care Council (CiCC) regularly addresses the educational experiences raised by Children in Care and Previously Looked After Children and is able to respond effectively to such issues.

 The Virtual School Head should be the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority's Children in Care , including those placed out-of-authority.